-Want to know how to make slime with kids over the holidays?
+Want to make some festive slime with the kids over the holidays?
 Try your hand at making candy cane shaving cream slime for Christmas.
+Make sure you add it to your list of Christmas slime recipes kids will love!

 Read below for all of the details, and be sure to add it to your list of Christmas Activities for Preschoolers.